Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Envision your characters in everyday situations: For fiction writers, let your characters tag along in your mind.
 Picture them at a coffee shop, ordering their favorite brew.
 Imagine how they’d react when faced with a challenging task.
 These vivid characterizations can help you breathe life into your creations on the page.

-Remember, progress isn’t confined to those moments hunched over a laptop at your desk.
-Embrace the idea that your best ideas can strike when you least expect them.
+Progress doesn’t only happen at your desk.
+Your best ideas can strike when you least expect them.
 Elevator rides, showers, grocery store queues, laundry folding – these seemingly mundane instances can become opportunities to move your book forward.
 So, shift your mindset, and always carry your book with you in mind.
-You are making progress – I assure you!